 Abuse or neglect of a child can happen by someone inflicting harm or failing to act to prevent harm.
-Young people may be abused in a family, an institutional or community setting by those known to them or by others (e.g. via the internet).
+Young people may be abused in a family, an institutional or community setting by those known to them or by others (e.g., via the internet).
 They may be abused by an adult or adults, or another child or children.
-Sometimes they tell us about abuse, sometimes they don't.
+Sometimes they tell us about abuse, sometimes they do not.

-Abuse is categorised in Working Together into four areas Sexual Abuse, Emotional Abuse, Physical Abuse and Neglect.
+Abuse is categorised in Working Together to Safeguard children (2018) into four areas; Sexual Abuse, Emotional Abuse, Physical Abuse and Neglect.
 Further information can be found in Appendix 1.